Fast Help 1-800-222-1222

 Stimulant medications, like amphetamines and methylphenidate, have a calming effect on people because they increase the level of dopamine and norepinephrine in the brain.
 Other non-stimulant medications are also used for ADHD and work to treat ADHD by acting on other receptors in the brain.

 All ADHD medications require a prescription for use.
-It’s important to remember that sharing ADHD medication with someone else can cause the person harm.
+It is important to remember that sharing ADHD medication with someone else can cause the person harm.
 Prescribers evaluate a person’s current medical history and past medical conditions before they prescribe a medication.

 Examples of ADHD Medications: